newmen/seasons/README.md

 ===

-The program is writen in the ancient Turbo C++ 3.0.
+The program is written in the ancient Turbo C++ 3.0.